cha-devopsdays/docs.chattanoogadevopsdays.org/docs/runbooks/marketing_committee/marketing.md

 ---
 id: marketing-committee
 description: Everything you need to know as a member of the marketing committee
-title: Committee overview
+title: Marketing committee overview
 sidebar_position: 1
-tags: [High time committment,]
+tags: ["High time committment","process"]

 ---

 ## Overview